 - Lorazepam or rifamycins (eg, rifampin) because they may decrease Lunesta's effectiveness

-- Azole antifungals (eg, itraconazole, ketoconazole), HIV protease inhibitors (eg, nelfinavir, ritonavir), macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, olanzapine, perampanel, or telithromycin because they may increase the risk of Lunesta's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole), benzodiazepines (eg, alprazolam), HIV protease inhibitors (eg, nelfinavir, ritonavir), macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, olanzapine, opioid pain medicines (eg, oxycodone), perampanel, telithromycin, or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk of Lunesta's side effects

-- Antidepressants (eg, amitriptyline), antihistamines (eg, chlorpheniramine, diphenhydramine), medicines for mental or mood disorders (eg, haloperidol, thioridazine), or medicines for seizures (eg, carbamazepine, phenobarbital, phenytoin) because the risk of their side effects, including drowsiness and decreased coordination, may be increased by Lunesta
+- Antihistamines (eg, chlorpheniramine, diphenhydramine), medicines for mental or mood disorders (eg, haloperidol, thioridazine), or medicines for seizures (eg, carbamazepine, phenobarbital, phenytoin) because the risk of their side effects, including drowsiness and decreased coordination, may be increased by Lunesta

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Lunesta may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.